-3.4.8 High impact shock.
+- 3.4.8 High impact shock.
 Mounts shall meet the visual inspection requirements of 3.4.1.4.1 and the requirements associated with subsequent tests specified in test suite four (see 4.2.2.4) after being tested in accordance with the specified shock test procedure [see 6.2.f.(4)(a)].
-If MIL-S-901 or similar shock test procedure is specified, supplementary requirements are provided in 3.4.8.1.

-3.4.8.1 MIL-S-901 or similar shock test procedure.
-Testing shall be in accordance with the specified MIL-S-901 classifications [see 6.2.f.(4)(b)].
-When the maximum acceleration on the equipment side of the mount is specified [see 6.2.f.(4)(c)], it shall not be exceeded when the mounts are tested in accordance with the specified shock test procedure.
+If MIL-S-901 or similar shock test procedure is specified, supplementary requirements are provided in 3.4.8.1. - 3.4.8.1 MIL-S-901 or similar shock test procedure.
+Testing shall be in accordance with the specified MIL-S-901 classifications [see 6.2.f(4)(b)].
+When the maximum acceleration on the equipment side of the mount is specified [see 6.2.f(4)(c)], it shall not be exceeded when the mounts are tested in accordance with the specified shock test procedure.
 For mount Types II, III, and IV, the maximum design deflection of the mount shall not be exceeded when tested in accordance with the specified procedure.
-In addition, if a maximum permissible mount deflection is specified [see 6.2.f.(4)(d)] in a particular direction, that deflection shall not be exceeded when tested in accordance with the specified procedure.
-Supplementary measurement requirements are provided in 4.4.2.8.

-3.4.9 Resistance to salt spray.
-After mounts are subjected to a salt spray test in accordance with 4.4.2.9, they shall meet visual inspection requirements of 3.4.1.4.1 and requirements associated with subsequent tests of 4.2.2.2 test suite two.

-3.4.10 Resistance to oil.
+In addition, if a maximum permissible mount deflection is specified [see 6.2.f(4)(d)] in a particular direction, that deflection shall not be exceeded when tested in accordance with the specified procedure.
+Supplementary measurement requirements are provided in 4.4.2.8. - 3.4.9 Resistance to salt spray.
+After mounts are subjected to a salt spray test in accordance with 4.4.2.9, they shall meet visual inspection requirements of 3.4.1.4.1 and requirements associated with subsequent tests of 4.2.2.2, test suite two. - 3.4.10 Resistance to oil.
 Mounts shall be resistant to damage by oil.
-After mounts are subjected to an oil immersion test in accordance with 4.4.2.10, they shall meet visual inspection requirements of 3.4.1.4.1 and requirements associated with subsequent tests of 4.2.2.3, test suite three.
-Type II mounts constructed entirely of metal are not required to be tested in accordance with 4.4.2.10 or undergo subsequent tests of 4.2.2.3 to verify resistance to oil.
-For Type II mounts constructed entirely of metal, refer to 3.3.2 for resistance to oil verification requirements.
+After mounts are subjected to an oil immersion test in accordance with 4.4.2.10, they shall meet visual inspection requirements of 3.4.1.4.1 and requirements associated with subsequent tests of 4.2.2.2, test suite two. - 3.4.11 Tension until failure, mount type IV.
+When tested in accordance with 4.4.2.14, the failure mode shall be 100 percent elastomer.
+Inconsistent failure mode between production lots and first article testing shall be investigated.
+The load on the mount prior to any sign of damage shall exceed 1.5 times the load corresponding to the maximum design deflection in tension.